Picture Postcard Workflow: Overview and Comments

 Unlike many people however, I don't find this the most difficult step.
 For me, the goal is clear, and unless the image was taken in very bad light conditions (e.g. illuminated by differently colored light sources) correction is straightforward.

 Obviously, there is no button in the panel to automatically correct incorrect color.
 It is a manual action.
+Figure 3 shows the effect of this step on our example image.
+Just a small correction of a blue cast in the shadow areas.

 Step 1b.
 Identify lightest and darkest area